Complexity, still the primary cause of failure and delay of IT projects, arises from the interaction of concerns.

 Secure, reliable systems that are robust yet flexible

 We believe that systems should be built on the conceptual bedrock of a dual timeline.
-This provides a universal set of essential capabilities for organisations who operate within disparate and ever-evolving landscapes of information, and who require an accurate and consistent view of information at any point: past, present and future.
+This provides a universal set of essential capabilities for organizations who operate within disparate and ever-evolving landscapes of information, and who require an accurate and consistent view of information at any point: past, present and future.

 The main timeline is fully controllable and it allows for: